mstahl/bloom/README.md

 but if it returns `true` there is a probability that a false positive has been given.
 This probability is returned by the `#false_positive_probability` method.

+## Caveats

+The reason this code is so simple is because I borrowed Ruby's `Object#hash` method, which is defined for all objects of all kinds.
+I have not looked into the distribution of the `Object#hash` method, but bloom filters do not work very well if the distribution of their component hash functions is not uniform or close to uniform.
+This will require further investigation.
+I mostly wrote this to show how easily a bloom filter can be implemented using the magic of Ruby.

 ## Contributing to bloom